 Inpatient Hospice Care Center in Dallas, Texas

 A new standard for the nation.
-Now Open.

-The T. Boone Pickens Hospice and Palliative Care Center
+The Pickens Center

 The first independent, residential hospice care center in Dallas.

-A source of around-the-clock, personal support for patients, families and caregiving staff of all faiths, as well as a place for worship, celebrations of life and memorial services.
+A source of personal support for patients, families and caregiving staff of all faiths, as well as a place for worship, celebrations of life and memorial services.

 This is where social workers, counselors, music therapists and art therapists can encourage healthy emotional growth, and bring unique comfort to children who have lost a sibling, parent or grandparent.